triton-inference-server/pytriton/README.md

 ## Installation

-Before installing the library, ensure that you meet the following requirements:

-- An operating system with glibc >= 2.31.
-Triton Inference Server and PyTriton have only been rigorously tested on Ubuntu 20.04.
-  Other supported operating systems include Ubuntu 20.04+, Debian 11+, Rocky Linux 9+, and Red Hat Universal Base Image 9+.
-  - to check your glibc version, run `ldd --version`
-- Python version >= 3.8.
-If you are using Python 3.9+, see the section "[Installation on Python 3.9+](https://triton-inference-server.github.io/pytriton/latest/installation#installation-on-python-39)" for additional steps.
-- pip >= 20.3

 We assume that you are comfortable with the Python programming language and familiar with Machine Learning models.
 Using [Docker](https://www.docker.com/) is an option, but not mandatory.

 The library can be installed in: